 Male breast reduction is performed on an outpatient basis at Dr. Landon’s fully accredited, on-site operating suite.
 Prior to surgery, Dr. Landon will make marks on the patient’s breasts to guide him as he performs the operation.
 Anesthesia will be administered for complete patient comfort.

 Then, he will remove excess breast tissue via surgical excision and/or liposuction.
 The surgical technique(s) that Dr. Landon uses depends on whether the patient has excess glandular and/or fatty tissue.
 Glandular tissue must be surgically excised, and fatty tissue can be removed by liposuction techniques.

-To begin, Dr. Landon makes the surgical incisions on the breasts, typically around the bottom half of the areola (the dark skin surrounding the nipple).
+At the start of the surgery for gynecomastia Tampa plastic surgeon Dr. Landon makes the surgical incisions on the breasts, typically around the bottom half of the areola (the dark skin surrounding the nipple).
 The length of the incision depends on the patient’s anatomy.
 Dr. Landon will also remove excess skin and re-drape the remaining skin more tightly over the chest.
 If the patient has requested, Dr. Landon may reduce the size of enlarged areolas.
 Finally, he will close the incisions with sutures and place a compression bandage over the chest.